sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 ![]({{root_url}}/images/templates_10.png "Text Preview") is the text preview option, also known as plain text.
 It will show you what text-only users and screen readers will see when they look at your email.

 {% info %}
-Note: While the preview functionality we provide will cover many use cases, it will not render the same as all mobile devices or desktop email clients.
+While the preview functionality we provide will cover many use cases, it will not render the same as all mobile devices or desktop email clients.
 We recommend you use programs like [Litmus](https://litmus.com/) to check that your email renders appropriately across all devices and clients.
 {% endinfo %}

 {% anchor h2 %}